-19. Do the laws in your jurisdiction require businesses to provide notice to data subjects of their processing activities?
-If so, please describe these notice requirements (e.g., posting an online privacy notice).
+22. Do the data protection laws in your jurisdiction require controllers to provide notice to data subjects of their processing activities?
+If so, please describe such notice requirement(s) (e.g., posting an online privacy notice).

 The draft Bill provides that a data controller is to give a written notice to the data subject.
 The said notice is to inform the data subject following: